 - ADVANCE COMMERCIAL PAPERS – meant for commercial papers, listed on the basis of the issuer application

-- SHARES SLOVENIA – lower transparency of operations, only issuers with registered office in Republic of Slovenia, listed on the basis of an invitation of the exchange.
+- SHARES SLOVENIA – lower transparency of operations, only issuers with registered offices in the Republic of Slovenia, listed on the basis of an invitation of the exchange.

 - PROGRESS Segment, which is a segment shared between Ljubljana Stock Exchange and Zagreb Stock Exchange.
-In comparison to the ADVANCE Segment, which is a segment of Ljubljana Stock Exchange only, the PROGRESS segment requires additional reporting of companies and is associated with higher costs for the issuer (among other requirements, at the time of listing as well as for an additional two year period the issuer has to have a contract concluded with one of the advisors officially registered with the Progress MTF).
-In this sense the PROGRESS Segment is closer to the “regulated markets” (described above under point 2.a).
-PROGRESS Segment is therefore advisable to issuers who are preparing to be listed with the “regulated markets”.
-Currently there are no Slovenian companies listed with the PROGRESS Segment.
-The PROGRESS Segments is sub-divided to:
+In comparison to the ADVANCE Segment, which is a segment of the Ljubljana Stock Exchange only, the PROGRESS segment requires additional reporting of companies and is associated with higher costs for the issuer (among other requirements, at the time of listing as well as for an additional two-year period the issuer has to have a contract concluded with one of the advisors officially registered with the Progress MTF).
+In this sense, the PROGRESS Segment is closer to the “regulated markets” (See section 2.1.).
+PROGRESS Segment is therefore advisable to issuers who are preparing to be listed with the “regulated markets.”
+Currently, there are no Slovenian companies listed in the PROGRESS Segment.
+The PROGRESS Segments are sub-divided to:

 - PROGRESS SHARES – additional reporting and discloser requirements compared to ADVANCE Segment, meant for shares, share-equivalent securities representing a share in membership rights of legal persons and GDRs related to shares or share equivalent securities, listed on the basis of the issuer application